m-i-n-h-a-j/SchemaView/README.md

 dotnet run --project src/SchemaView.API/SchemaView.API.csproj
 ```

-The API development profiles are configured for:
+Development profiles are configured for:

 - `http://localhost:5051`
 - `https://localhost:7237`

-In Development, the API maps an OpenAPI document.
+In Development, the API maps OpenAPI and Scalar endpoints.

 ### Run the Frontend